Connect with us

 The Sh5 billion project, whose construction plan has been underway since 2016, is shrouded in mystery – with only a handful of details such as budget, location, and render images having been made available.

-The actual height of the building, for example, remains a subject of speculations.
+The actual height of the building, for example, remains a subject of speculation.
 Other details such as the identity of the architects, contractor, sub-contractors, construction timelines, and the environmental impact assessment report are equally not publicly accessible.

 Challenged in court